Historic Sites

 Johan DeTurk Cabin – The DeTurk Cabin has been recognized by the U.S. Government as “an important architectural survivor from the Colonial Period” and is documented in the Library of Congress.
 The HPTBC acquired the property in 1967, and holds a 100 year lease on the property.

 Jacob Keim Farmstead – Located in Pike Township, the two stone structures on this site are excellent examples of 18th century German-influenced architecture.
 In 1706, Johannes Keim settled on the land where he first lived in a log structure which was built in 1708.
 In 1978, the Historic Preservation Trust of Berks County acquired the farmstead as a gift from Mr. and Mrs. M. Richard Boyer.
-The Keim Farmstead is listed on the National Register of Historic Places.
+The Keim Farmstead is listed on the National Register of Historic Places listed on the National Register of Historic Places, and in 2016 was designated as a National Historic Landmark.

 Host Your Event – The buildings and properties maintained by the HPTBC are available for your event of gathering for more information, contact the Historic Preservation Trust of Berks County.